+ARTICULATE A SUSTAINABILITY

+A LINKAGE TO

+STATE A LINKAGE TO

+SET MEDILIM STATE LONG-TERM GOALS

+31

-ARTICULATE A SUSTAINABILITY FOCUS ON AUSTRALIA STATE A LINKAGE TO A LINKAGE TO DEMONSTRATE TERM GOALS STATE LONG- SET MEDILIM 31 DO NOT CLEARLY STATE MEDIUM-OR LONG-TERM GOALS/TARGETS LINKED TO THEIR STRATEGY. of companies identified at least 5 material ESG issues. translated ESG issues into well-articulated risks with at least basic commentary on mitigation strategies. discussed opportunities arisina from their ESG strategies, areas of focus or risks.
-33 HOW TO LET YOUR CAPITAL TALK For Bahrain-based investment corporation Investcorp, ESG has become a strategic pillar of its business activities in India.
+DO NOT CLEARLY STATE MEDIUM-OR LONG-TERM GOALS/TARGETS LINKED TO THEIR STRATEGY. of companies identified at least 5 material ESG issues. translated ESG issues into well-articulated risks with at least basic commentary on mitigation strategies. discussed opportunities arisina from their ESG strategies, areas of focus or risks.
+For Bahrain-based investment corporation Investcorp, ESG has become a strategic pillar of its business activities in India.
 Impact talked to Co-CEO Rishi Kapoor about Investcorp's ESG approach for India, the chances of its rollout to other emerging markets and the lessons it can offer for developed markets How important is India for Investcorp's business activities?
 Rishi Kapoor: We entered India recently, early in 2019 - our first foray into a true emerging market.
 It dawned on us quickly that the investor universe has a much higher sensitivity about how an investment manager like Investcorp acts in emerging markets than in developed markets.
 So we used India as a pilot for qualification and validation of our responsible business framework in emerging markets.
 It also gave us an opportunity to find answers that are not a onesize-fits-all approach to ESG.
 You could not just use ESG approaches you had already worked with in other markets such as North America or Europe?
 Though everyone uses the same acronym, ESG, the individual elements have different relevance and emphasis for different people and regions.
 In the US, you see a focus on the Social, especially on social equity and diversity.
 In Europe, most important is the E pillar, especially climate change.
 And in emerging markets where we are becoming quite active of late, like in Middle East and India, the starting point is more Governance, that is, good business practices.
-Of course there are, and highly important ones.
-But they are There are no social issues in India?
+Of course there are, and high- There are no social issues in India?